 A study of the history, mechanisms, evolution, genetics and ecology of animal behavior.
-Includes communication, migration, foraging, habitat selection, mating systems, predator-prey and social behav-
+Includes communication, migration, foraging, habitat selection, mating systems, predator-prey and social behaviors.
+Prerequisites: BI 221S-222S or 223S-224S.

 BI 337 Evolution (3)

 A study of the mechanisms behind changes in the morphology and behavior of organisms throughout time.
 Topics include general molecular developments as well as genetic and ecological principles behind these changes.